MichaIng/DietPi/README.md

 # DietPi
 Minimal Raspbian with optional optimized "ready to run" software.

-#At its core, DietPi is the goto image for a minimal Rasbian Server install.
+#At its core, DietPi is the goto image for a minimal Rasbian install.
 We've stripped down and removed everything from the official Raspbian image to give us a bare minimal Raspbian server image that we call "DietPi-Core".
 DietPi is a netinstall image, so no resources are wasted on unneeded software.